Stay tuned for more Kubernetes updates and best practices!

 }

-Step 4: Remove self_managed_node_group_defaults
+Step 4: Remove eks_managed_node_group_defaults and self_managed_node_group_defaults

 module "eks" {